 Denver and Boulder Area Residents Scholarship

 Through the generous support of Rose Community Foundation, 18 Pomegranates, and Oreg Foundation, Hazon is pleased to offer scholarships for people from the Denver and Boulder areas.
 We are seeking a diverse group of applicants of all ages and religious backgrounds, and especially welcome those working in Jewish organizations.
-Click here for more information and to apply.
-If you have any questions, please email firstname.lastname@example.org.
+For more information, please email firstname.lastname@example.org.

 Here are some highlights from last year’s Food Conference.
 Presenters and sessions change from year to year, but this will give you an idea of what a Hazon Food Conference looks, feels, and tastes like!